-Mike’s short stories, memoir, novel chapters and meta-fiction have appeared in Tahoma Literary Review, Tin House, Chaleur, Sixfold, UC Irvine’s Faultline, Red Wheelbarrow, Steelhead Special, The Santa Clara Review and Bottomfish (twice, once winning the magazine’s fiction contest).
+Mike’s short stories, memoir, novel chapters and meta-fiction have appeared in Foglifter, Oyster River Pages, Tahoma Literary Review, Tin House, Chaleur, Sixfold, UC Irvine’s Faultline, Red Wheelbarrow, Steelhead Special, The Santa Clara Review and Bottomfish (twice, once winning the magazine’s fiction contest).
 Two of his stories have aired on KFJC (Los Altos Hills).

 He has also published non-fiction articles on translation in The ATA Chronicle, the SWET Newsletter, and GALAxy.
 An early essay with accompanying translation from Chinese of “Nocturne” by Pai Hsien-yung, won the Newton Prize.
 Other translations, from Japanese, have been published by Kodansha America and Edition q.

-He has studied writing with Laura Schiff, Tom Jenks and Stegner fellow Brent Spencer (in the Stanford Continuing Education fiction workshop and privately) and been selected for Bread Loaf Writers Conference, the Squaw Valley Community of Writers and Lit Camp, where part of Between Countries was workshopped by Pulitzer Prize–winner Paul Harding.
+He has studied writing with Laura Schiff, Tom Jenks and Stegner fellow Brent Spencer (in the Stanford Continuing Education fiction workshop and privately) and been selected for Bread Loaf Writers Conference (where the opening of Red Dot was workshopped with Ana Menéndez and Deepak Unnikrishnan), the Squaw Valley Community of Writers and Lit Camp (1where part of Between Countries was workshopped with Pulitzer Prize–winner Paul Harding).